yrbane/nethttp.net-contact/README.md

 - Easily create and manage contact forms.
 - Automatically blocks submissions from blacklisted countries.
 - Secure form submissions to prevent spam.
+- If submissions are not valid, ips are banned and cannot resubmit contact form.
+- Ips who are sending from same email or sending same message as another banned ip are also banned.
 - Supports multiple recipient email addresses.
 - Localisation.
 - Custom css.